Where are Milky Way's Hadronic PeVatrons?: Introduction

-We distinguish the last possibility from so-called hidden sources, which are hadronic CR accelerators that are so \emph{thick} that gamma rays cannot escape, though neutrinos can.
+We distinguish the last possibility from so-called hidden sources, which are hadronic CR accelerators that are so \emph{thick} {in matter or radiation density} that gamma rays cannot escape, though neutrinos can.
 But then these sources are not what we call hadronic PeVatrons, because in many cases the CRs cannot escape either, leaving unanswered where the Milky Way hadronic CRs come from.
 Hidden sources are interesting, but they are not our focus.

 In this paper, we present a new theoretical framework to systematically study Milky Way hadronic PeVatrons, introducing three innovations.
 First, contrary to previous studies on individual candidate sources, here we take a population-studies approach.
 Second, we also take a multi-messenger approach, demanding consistency with diffuse and point-source data on CRs, gamma rays, and neutrinos.
 Third, we quantify the properties of PeVatrons in a semi-model-independent plane of source gas density ($n_{\rm src}^{\rm gas}$) and CR escape time ($\tau_{\rm src}^{\rm esc}$).
 As the inputs are uncertain over orders of magnitude, we aim for a precision of a factor of a few, which we show is adequate given present flux sensitivities.
 Our goal is to guide the next steps as observations and theory improve.
 Our new theoretical framework is a valuable complement to other approaches.